 Sliding Into Intersections

-Why It Happens: Icy roads can make it difficult to break, causing drivers to slide through intersections.
+Why It Happens: Icy roads can make it difficult to brake, causing drivers to slide through intersections.
 This is especially true if the driver is moving too quickly.

-How To Prevent It: Slow down on icy roads and pump your breaks when you start to slide.
-Also be sure to have your breaks checked before you head to a cold area.
+How To Prevent It: Slow down on icy roads and pump your brakes when you start to slide.
+Also, be sure to have your brakes checked before you head to a cold area.
+To reduce congestion and improve safety at intersections, some cities are considering innovative solutions like roundabouts to cut accidents and congestion.

 Poor Visibility